Michael D. Santoro

 Associate Professor of Management; Scott Hartz '68 Term Professorship.
 B.S., HEC - University of Geneva; M.S., HEC - University of Lausanne, Switzerland; Ph.D.
 Rutgers.
 Research interests: gender and racial differences in individual work experiences and career trajectories as well as on the effects of diversity on innovation and performance, including boards of directors.

 Catherine M. Ridings

 Associate Professor of Business Information Systems.
 Ph.D., Drexel University.
 Research interests: virtual communities; trust; knowledge management; software development and adoption.
 Teaching areas: management of information in organizations; e-commerce; and virtual communities.

 Associate Professor of Management; Associate Dean for Graduate Programs; Charlot and Dennis E. Singleton '66 Chair.
 B.Sc.
 University of Surrey, England; M.B.A., Emory University; Ph.D., University of Pennsylvania.
 Research interests: corporate governance including CEO successions; CEO compensation; the roles and concerns of the chief executive officer; CEO/board relations, reputation, and leadership.

 Zach G. Zacharia

-Associate Professor of Supply Chain Management.
+Associate Professor of Supply Chain Management; Class of '61 Professorship.
 B.S., University of Calgary; M.B.A., University of Alberta; Ph.D., University of Tennessee.
-Research interests: knowledge management and collaboration within the supply chain, logistics strategy and the financial implications of supply chain management.
+Research interests: knowledge management and collaboration within the supply chain; logistics strategy and the financial implications of supply chain management.

 Assistant Professor, Department of Management.
 B.S., United States Air Force Academy; M.S., Air Force Institute of Technology; M.B.A., University of Colorado; Ph.D., University of Virginia.
-Research interests include founding partnerships, new venture teams, entrepreneurial decision making, and business ethics.
+Research interests: entrepreneurial decision making; new venture teams; and business ethics.